GitGuardian/ggtools/new-arch-migration/README.md

 - [In-place migration with external databases](#in-place-migration-with-external-databases) (approx. 1 hour of downtime)
 - [Blue/green migration with external databases](#bluegreen-migration-with-external-databases) (no downtime)

+Understanding the distinction between in-place and blue/green migration is crucial before proceeding with the guide.
+These strategies facilitate the shift from the legacy to the new architecture:

+- **In-Place Migration**: This method migrates GitGuardian to a new architecture within the same Kubernetes namespace, resulting in approximately up to 1 hour of downtime.
+- **Blue/Green Migration**: Unlike in-place migration, this strategy sets up a parallel "green" environment in a new Kubernetes namespace to deploy GitGuardian's new architecture version, enabling a transition with zero downtime.

 Review and discuss both migration methods and reach out to our [support team](mailto:support@gitguardian.com?subject=Migration+New+Architecture) for tailored guidance and support throughout the transition process.

 ## Requirements